Interactive elements are an effective way to increase engagement with your visitors, increasing the likelihood they will convert.

-Whether as a stand-alone form or included in the flow of another element (such as the quiz mentioned above), opt-in forms not only help build your mailing list, but they give the prospect an opportunity to dig in a little deeper in their quest for the products or services they’re seeking.
+Whether as a stand-alone form or included in the flow of another element, opt-in forms not only help build your mailing list, but they give the prospect an opportunity to dig in a little deeper in their quest for the products or services they’re seeking.
 These work especially well if you can offer them something of value in exchange for their information.

 Designing the form is an art in itself.
 Artisans love to argue about the color of the “Submit” button, and copywriters tend to fight over which words work best to get that button pushed (surely not “Submit”).

 Always be testing, and A/B tests or multivariate tests are an excellent way to fine-tune your opt-in forms to provide maximum effectiveness.
 Beyond colors and copy, you can test the location of your opt-in form, the size of the form, whether to make it static or have it appear at a certain point in the visitor’s journey, label alignment patterns, and more.
 The primary rule of thumb with forms is to ask only for the information you need.
 Don’t try to collect everything you want in one shot.
 The lower the friction, the better the experience.

 A great opt-in form used by Minimalist Baker offers a free ebook in exchange for the user’s email address.
 What’s great about this opt-in is that it continues to engage the visitor even after they leave the site (to read the ebook).
 The more value you can offer to users with your opt-in form, the better it will perform.